BrewPi/brewpi-developerdocs/source/brewpi-embedded.rst

 The eeprom stores the create commands that are required in order to instantiate and configure various objects in the system.
 The commands are:

-- create (item id, variable args block)
+* create (item id, variable args block)
-- set (item id) - configures an item/sets a value
+* set (item id) - configures an item/sets a value

 Deleted Items
 -------------
 When an item is deleted all it's configuration is removed from eeprom.
 In practice this is done by setting a flag against each configuration to indicate that it is deleted and can be ignored.
 At certain times, such as when there is little free space, the eeprom is compacted to remove the deleted items.

 Hardware Detection
 ------------------
 A special container type can be instantiated by the client that detects installed hardware.

-For instance, instantiating a OneWireDetector container, configured with the onewire bus object.
+For instance, instantiating a OneWireDetector container, configured with the OneWire bus object.
 (At present, OneWire bus instances are hard-coded.
 These will now be regular configurable objects, and not have special treatment.)

 When devices are added or removed, the container sets a flag, which causes an event to be posted to serial.
-The arduino connector then requests the new list of detected devices, and determines connected/disconnected events based on the previous detected hardware.
+The Arduino connector then requests the new list of detected devices, and determines connected/disconnected events based on the previous detected hardware.

 Detected and Installed Hardware
 -------------------------------

 Display